dalrimple/dalrimple.com/_posts/blog/year/month/2013-6-10-game_of_15_solver.md

 ##Conclusion
 The code isn't particularly useful for any projects I can think of but the challenge was definitely worth it.
 I learn't quite a bit about structuring callbacks for animation and working out how to implement manual solutions into code.

-If you have any questions about this, please feel free to ping me an [email][contact]

 <!--Link references-->
 [cs50]: http://cs50.tv/2011/fall/ "Harvard CS50"